unknowtherwise67/Unified-Android-Tweaker/README.md

 2. Reboot to Fastboot/Bootloader Mode and do "fastboot flash boot <the boot.img> to "Boot" partition, or use Recovery Mode that allow to install it.
 3. Reboot and to Setting, enable Developers Option, USB Debugging and Rooted Debugging.
 4. Open and use Linux Terminal or any shell command with ADB capability.
-5. Type and enter "adb root" and "shell"
+5. Type and enter "adb root" and "adb shell"
 6. Type and enter "cd /data/adb"
 7. Type and enter "ls" (Not Is)
 8. Type and enter "rm -r <enter_the_module_folder_if_it's_there> to execute the removal of that designated folders, including items in it.
 (Be caution with this).